1nCreaseR/-Jr.-Backend-Developer-Challenge/README.md

 SELECT ONLY ONE:

 - [ ] 1.
 Check for the presence of an error.
 If it exists, then set a class property to the error.
-- [X] 2.
+- [ X ] 2.
 Check for the presence of an error.
 If it exists, throw an exception with the error.
 - [ ] 3.
 Check for the presence of an error.
 If it exists, set a class property to the error, then throw an exception.

 ---